Young Writers Workshop

 Pay online HERE.
 Or, make your check payable to " NC State - Young Writers Workshop" and mail by the appropriate date to: William K. Lawrence, c/o Young and Teen Writers Workshop, Department of English, Campus Box 8105, NC State University, Raleigh, NC 27695.

 The Young Writers Workshop considers requests for financial assistance based on demonstrated need.
-Partial scholarships are available on a limited basis. **The deadline for financial assistance for the 2017 workshop is June 11.** Please use this request form after applying to the program.
-Scholarship recipients will be notified in June.
+Partial scholarships are available on a limited basis. **The deadline for financial assistance for the 2017 workshop is June 10.** Please use this request form after applying to the program.
+Scholarship recipients will be notified in June up to two weeks after applying.

 Our workshop faculty are working writers and artists-- some of whom also teach at area colleges and high schools-- who not only love the craft of writing, but practice it.